kadena-io/pact/README.md

 ## Quickstart

 The easiest and quickest way to try Pact is [in the browser](http://pact.kadena.io), or via the Chainweaver [wallet](https://github.com/kadena-io/chainweaver).
 Both environments support error and warning highlighting, as well as an in-app REPL environment for you to test out your code immediately.
+The Kadena docs also include a [developer quickstart](https://docs.kadena.io/basics/quickstart).

 ## Installing Pact